Hey! You’re engaged! Congratulations!!

-Hey!
-I can guess that you are on this page because you are considering getting married at Chateau de Cazenac, or at least want more information about it.
+I’m guessing that you are on this page because you are considering getting married at Chateau de Cazenac, or simply want more information about it.

 I’m Claudia, an international wedding photographer based predominately in the UK.
 Let me show you why I love this venue…

 If you’re looking for a wedding photographer for the moment you say “I Do” then please contact me for a quote.

 I’m currently offering 30% off all week-day celebrations and 20% off weekends throughout 2020 and 2021.